 Once you’ve fully recovered from your small business failure, you’re ready to start again.
 This can mean anything from another entrepreneurial venture, to joining an existing start-up, to getting a traditional job with a traditional company.

 The restart can be easier said than done, but if you learn from your failure you will likely end up in a better place than you were when you started the business that failed.
 The Harvard Business Review article, Strategies for Learning from Failure, examines how companies learn from failure and identifies effective and ineffective approaches.
 It discusses “the right way to think about failure” that will put you back on the track for future success after a business shut-down

-Hopefully your small business will be wildly successful and you will never have to face the prospect of its demise, or the complications of winding it down.
+Hopefully your next small business will be wildly successful and you will never have to face the prospect of its demise, or the complications of how to close a business again.
 But, if you do find yourself in that situation it is always helpful to know that you are not the first, that you are not alone, and that you can bounce back again.
-For inspiration read 5 Spectacular Examples of Turning Failure Into Success.